 I-94 Arrival/Departure Record

-The I-94 arrival/departure record is the white card attached to your passport by the U.S. Citizenship and Immigration Services (USCIS) inspector at the port of entry.
+The I-94 arrival/departure record is issued by the U.S. Citizenship and Immigration Services (USCIS) inspector at the port of entry.
+In most cases, this document is electronic, so you will not receive a physical copy of it.
 The I-94 contains your 11 digit immigration Admission Number.
 This admission number given to you at the port of entry (airport) when you first came to the U.S. is the admission number you will use as long as you are holding an F-1 visa.
 The I-94 is a very important document that tells you how long you may remain in the United States.
 You will see the notation D/S (which means Duration of Status) written on your I-94.
 D/S refers to the length of time you will study at Jacksonville University or a future program of study at another school, college, or university in the U.S. as indicated by the end date on your current I- 20 or the day you complete your studies, whichever is first.
-Copies of your I-94 should always be on file in the Student Life Office.